Monday – Friday, 8am - noon and 1:00pm - 5pm

 In today's world of working parents, it is sometimes necessary for nannies, friends, or relatives to bring a child into be seen.
 It is also sometimes necessary for an older teen of driving age to come by him or her self.
 In these cases please fill out a Consent to Treat form, or a Power of Attorney form.

 Our Triage Nurse is available Monday through Friday to answer baby care questions, medication questions or to help you decide if your child needs to be seen.
-If you wish to speak to the doctors, non-emergency calls are answered at the end of the afternoon and, as time permits, between appointments.
+If you wish to speak to the doctors, non-emergency calls are answered at the end of the afternoon and, as time permits, between appointments or you may message your primary care doctor when logging onto the patient portal.
 For a complicated problem, please schedule an appointment.
-When calling about a sick child, always have a pencil and the number ot your pharmacy ready.
-As we have limited staff on Saturday, please hold all routine calls until the weekdays.

 Our office policy is to collect payment in full for services at time of the visit, including all copays due.
 We are pleased to accept cash, check, MasterCard, VISA, Discover or American Express, for your convenience.
 If you need to arrange a payment plan, please contact our billing department.